PowerUpSkills/ICEBREAKER/README.md

    - Select participants one by one
    - Click through questions to reveal their answers
    - Generate AI profiles for entertaining introductions
-   - Use the text-to-speech feature for a fun "announcer voice" effect
+   - Use the "Start Presentation" button to launch the animated presentation mode
+   - Control the presentation with the play, pause, and stop buttons
+   - The presentation will automatically transition between sentences and show maps for locations

 ## Deployment to Netlify